apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory-hive.md

 ### Parameters

 #### ***directory_path***:
 The destination directory.
-If LOCAL is used, the directory is on the local file system.
+It can also be specified in `OPTIONS` using `path`.
+The `LOCAL` keyword is used to specify that the directory is on the local file system.

 #### ***row_format***:
-Use the `SERDE` clause to specify a custom SerDe for this insert.
-Otherwise, use the `DELIMITED` clause to use the native SerDe and specify the delimiter, escape character, null character, and so on.
+The `SERDE` clause specifies a custom `SerDe` for this insert.
+Alternatively, use the `DELIMITED` clause to use the native `SerDe` and specify the delimiter, escape character, null character, and so on.

 #### ***file_format***:
 The file format for this insert.
-One of TEXTFILE, SEQUENCEFILE, RCFILE, ORC, PARQUET, and AVRO.
-Alternatively, you can specify your own input and output format through INPUTFORMAT and OUTPUTFORMAT.
-Only TEXTFILE, SEQUENCEFILE, and RCFILE can be used with ROW FORMAT SERDE, and only TEXTFILE can be used with ROW FORMAT DELIMITED.
+Valid options are `TEXTFILE`, `SEQUENCEFILE`, `RCFILE`, `ORC`, `PARQUET`, and `AVRO`.
+Alternatively, you can specify your own input and output format through `INPUTFORMAT` and `OUTPUTFORMAT`. `ROW FORMAT SERDE` can only be used with `TEXTFILE`, `SEQUENCEFILE`, or `RCFILE``, while ROW FORMAT DELIMITED` can only be used with `TEXTFILE`.

 #### ***query***:
-A query (SELECT statement) that provides the rows to be inserted.
+A `SELECT` statement that provides the rows to be inserted.